RTEP5220/Hydro-PHI/README.md

 ## 📌 Overview

-**HydroPHAI** *(φ — phi, fluid dynamics flow rate symbol)* is a fully autonomous adaptive filling system for Raspberry Pi 5.
+**HydroPHI** *(φ — phi, fluid dynamics flow rate symbol)* is a fully autonomous adaptive filling system for Raspberry Pi 5.
 Place any container — bottle, mug, jug, shot glass — and the system detects it, profiles its geometry, and fills it precisely with zero operator input.

 ---